Samsonite Carry-Ons vs Tumi Carry Ons

 Samsonite’s sweet spot?
 That light + tight combo.
 If you fly budget or regional often, this brand’s your best friend.

-Models like the C-Lite, Lite-Shock, and Proxis are designed to:
+Models like the C-Lite and Proxis are designed to:

 • Stay under 2.5kg, giving you more room to pack actual things (instead of cutting out a pair of shoes).